javadr/Maktabkhooneh-dl/README.md

 | `-i` |`--interactive` | Interactively asks the user which lesson(s) to download|
 | `-q QUALITY` |`--quality QUALITY`| Downloading quality of the lesson(s); H for high quality and L for low quality video (Default: H)|
 || `--path PATH` | Path to where to save the file.
 (Default: current directory)|

+## Version 2 (Playwright-based)

+Version 2 has been implemented to work with [Playwright](https://playwright.dev/).
+All details, usage instructions, and notes related to this version can be found in the separate README-v2.md file.